DruidSmith/OpenRefine-Recipes/URLs_and_JSON.md

-Retrieving and parsing JSON with OpenRefine
+Calling REST services and parsing JSON with OpenRefine
 -----------------------------

 **Introduction**

-This is part of a collection of tips, tidbits and recipes on effective use of [OpenRefine](http://openrefine.org/), formerly known as Google Refine.
+This is part of what will hopefully become a budding collection of tips, tidbits and recipes on effective use of [OpenRefine](http://openrefine.org/), formerly known as Google Refine.
 It's mainly my scrapbook and collection of things learned while working with the tool.

 **Retrieving JSON with OpenRefine**